bodrovis-learning/brave_signer/docs/brave_signer_signatures.md

 ### Options

 ```
+      --file-path string   Path to the file that should be signed
+      --hash-algo string   Hashing algorithm to use (default "sha3-256")
   -h, --help               help for signatures
 ```

 ### SEE ALSO